ray-project/ray/doc/source/serve/managing-java-deployments.md

 :start-after: docs-create-start
 ```

-## Querying a Deployment
+## Accessing a Deployment

-A deployed deployment can be found by its name.
+Once a deployment is deployed, you can fetch its instance by name.

 ```{literalinclude} ../../../java/serve/src/test/java/io/ray/serve/docdemo/ManageDeployment.java
 :end-before: docs-query-end